stevewarsa/Knowledgebase/README.md

 - [Azure DevOps](#azuredevops)

 ## Git Commands
+### To query the git config and find out what config file it comes from:
+`git config -l --show-origin`

 ### To associate local branch to remote github repo:
 1. Create a new repository on GitHub.
 2. Open Git Bash.